-- Create a calendar.
-Plan the content.
-Who will create it?
+- Create a calendar and plan the content: Who will create it?
 When will it will be shared?
 Who will it be shared with?
 Plan how often you will post.
 How will you promote what you share?

-- Evaluate and adjust: No strategy works perfectly all the time.
-The landscape of social media is forever changing, so if you’re managing marketing online, you’ll need to stay on top of the changes and constantly evaluate and adjust your strategy.
+- Evaluate and adjust: No strategy works perfectly for all situations.
+The landscape of social media is forever changing, so if you’re managing marketing online, you’ll need to stay on top of the changes and constantly evaluate to adjust your strategy.

 But that’s just a skeleton of the entire body that makes up any wise, focused social media marketing plan.

 It’s a multi-disciplinary, ongoing process.
 Engage with your audience.
 Track your success.
 And if you need good copy, an piece edited, or a coach, give me the sponge.
 I'll wax on and wax off for you until the job’s done.

 What Are the Biggest Trends in Social Media Marketing?